 Life after graduation as an international student could be full of several opportunities, which highly depends on how quickly you are willing to transition from the life as a student to that of a working professional.

-We all like to take few times off for ourselves immediately following graduation to do some travels, catch up with friends and love ones, travel back home (most likely), and or just to refresh ourselves as we take the next path of our journey in life.
+We all like to take few times off for ourselves immediately following graduation to do some travels, catch up with friends and loved ones, travel back home (most likely), and or just to refresh ourselves as we take the next path of our journey in life.
 Others may get married and move forward with a totally new plan and ambition.
 Either way, after graduation, we immediately start to think hard (if such thoughts were not initially thought off) about “what now?”

 Thus, the following tips are meant to serve as general guidance in the process of creating, sustaining and growing in the career sphere after graduation and some of the resources that could be available to enhance your professional experiences, while living and working in the US.
 It is very important to take few times off between graduation and when you start working.
 This brief transition period allows you to adjust yourself physically, mentally and spiritually in preparation for the next phase of your life.